JustusUlbrich/Leuchtknoten/README.md

 ## Description

 Leuchtknoten uses a node based editor to allow users to interactively create and modify patterns for addressable LEDs (e.g. ws2812).
-It ships an react based frontend (TODO LINK REPO) on port 80, that communicates with the rest API.
+It ships an react based frontend (Leuchtknoten-ui)[https://github.com/JustusUlbrich/Leuchtknoten-ui] on port 80, that communicates with the rest API.

 ## Installation